travetto/travetto/docs/design/MODEL_POLYMOPRHISM.md

 With respect to interfaces:

 * - Means the method supports polymorphism input (base or sub class)
-@ - Means the method supports only sub class activity
+@ - Means the method supports requires concrete class instances

 ## ModelBasicSupport
 - [*] get    - Will check and cast the type properly on retrieval.
 If type doesn't match, throw not found